kevinwylder/sbvision/README.md

 docker-compose up
 ```

-The server is a golang server connected to a mysql database
+The server is a golang server connected to a mysql database.
+It hosts the frontend, and has various queries

+### Frontend

+The frontend is a react application.
+If you used docker-compose to start the server, then it is statically served at the website root, and running `yarn dev` will update your changes as you save files